alexismanuel/alexismanuel/README.md

 I love applying my skills to solve real-world problems and continuously improve my craft.
 Here's what I bring to the table:

-- **Business oeriented**: I'm passionate about applying technology to solve challenging business problems by including Product culture and practices into my delivery process.
+- **Business oriented**: I'm passionate about applying technology to solve challenging business problems by including Product culture and practices into my delivery process.
 - **Startup Experience**: Strong ownership of cost effective data platforms using modern cloud technologies within startups.
 I experienced various business situations like leading the scaling up of a data team during a first money rising, and also quickly pivoting the data strategy because of business model pivots.
 - **Learning**: I thrive on learning from peers and staying updated with the latest industry trends.
 I am also used to quickly add up new skills to adapt to existing technogical environment.